googlearchive/appengine-java-vm-guestbook-extras/java_mvms_tutorial.md

     </beta-settings>

 #### Maven Deploy on Save ####
-The Maven project is configured to enable the fast "Deploy on Save" feature that IDEs like NetBeans, Eclipse, Android Studio or Intellij support (For Intellij, you need to click the Build->Make project menu).
+The Maven project is configured to enable the fast "Deploy on Save" feature that IDEs like NetBeans, Eclipse, Android Studio or Intellij support.
 The Deploy on Save feature will recompile the Java files in place or update the Web Content, and the Google Cloud SDK will detect the file change and trigger automatically a build of a new Docker container with the updated application, allowing very fast development cycles.
+This is the preferred way of working for productive developers.
+Some features will not be supported, like for example, when you change some appengine-web.xml or if you add or modify a Servlet 3.1 annotations, but for most changes, it is the fastest way to see them live immediately.
-The trick is in the [stage1/pom.xml](stage1/pom.xml) file:
+The trick for Deploy on Save is in the [stage1/pom.xml](stage1/pom.xml) file, regarding the `outputDirectory` setup.

     <build>
       <!-- needed for enabling compile/reload on save in modern IDEs...-->